cjihrig/gelfie/README.md

   `false`, all chunks are sent as quickly as possible using separate buffers.
   Optional.
 Defaults to `true`.

+##### TCP

+The TCP transport supports the following options:

+  - `graylogHost` (string) - The Graylog host to send data to.
+  - `graylogPort` (integer) - The port on `graylogHost` to send data to.
+  - `maxBacklogSize` (integer) - If the underlying TCP socket cannot send data fast enough to keep up with the application, `gelfie` will respect backpressure, by buffering messages until the socket emits a `'drain'` event.
+  At that time, `gelfie` will attempt to send all buffered messages, while still respecting backpressure. `maxBacklogSize` defines the maximum number of messages that will be buffered.
+Attempting to buffer more messages results in an error being emitted.
+If the transport is closed while there are buffered messages, they will be silently discarded.
+Optional.
+Defaults to 1024.
+  - `socketOptions` (object) - An object passed to Node's `net.Socket`.
+These options will be passed verbatim, with the exception of the `host` and `port` options, which take their values from the transport's `graylogHost` and `graylogPort` options.
+Optional.
+Defaults to
+  `{ host: graylogHost, port: graylogPort }`.

 ### `GelfClient.prototype.connect()`

   - Arguments